aceppaluni/Form/README.md

 # Form

-The project represents a form created uing Bootstrap
+The project represents a form created using Bootstrap